verterok/layer-filebeat/README.md

 ## Usage

 Filebeat can be added to any principal charm thanks to the wonders of being a subordinate charm.
-The following usage example will deploy the elk stack, so we can visualize our log data once we've established the link between Filebeat and Logstash
+The following usage example will deploy an ubuntu log source along with the elk stack so we can visualize our log data.

     juju deploy ~containers/bundle/elk-stack
+    juju deploy ~containers/filebeat
     juju deploy ubuntu
-    juju deploy ~containers/trusty/filebeat
     juju add-relation filebeat:beats-host ubuntu
     juju add-relation filebeat logstash

 ### Deploying the minimal Beats formation

-If you do not need log buffering and alternate transforms on your data thats being shipped to ElasticSearch you can simply deploy the 'beats-core' bundle which stands up Elasticsearch, Kibana, and the three known working Beats subordinate services.
+If you do not need log buffering and alternate transforms on data that is being shipped to ElasticSearch, you can simply deploy the 'beats-core' bundle which stands up Elasticsearch, Kibana, and the three known working Beats subordinate services.